 Tangibles are characteristics such as size, color, smell, product design, weight, etc.

 Intangible refers to things like price, quality, and aesthetics.

-It is this various product attributes that a buyer uses to make a purchase decision—to narrow down the choices to product types that they are looking for.
+It is a combination of these various product attributes that buyers use to make a purchase decision.
 They desire a product that meets their needs and wants.
-Needs are must-haves in a product and wants are things that are desired but not critical.
-Buyers select a product that matches these needs and wants best.
+Needs are must-haves in a product and wants are desired but not critical.
+Buyers select a product that best matches these needs and wants.